torvalds/linux/Documentation/networking/timestamping.rst

 switches include a timestamping clock of their own, and have the ability to perform network timestamping on their own MAC, such that path delays only measure wire and PHY propagation latencies.
-Timestamping DSA switches are supported in Linux and expose the same ABI as any other network interface (save for the fact that the DSA interfaces are in fact virtual in terms of network I/O, they do have their own PHC).
+Timestamping DSA switches are supported in GNU/Linux and expose the same ABI as any other network interface (save for the fact that the DSA interfaces are in fact virtual in terms of network I/O, they do have their own PHC).
 It is typical, but not mandatory, for all interfaces of a DSA switch to share the same PHC.